tuftsdatalab/intro-python/docs/index.md

 {{ page.colab_button }}

 1. Click on the [**Open in Colab**]{{ page.colab_popup }} button above.
 The Google Colab interface will open in a new tab.
-2. If you are not already signed into your Google account, click on ***Sign In*** in the upper-right corner and sign in with your Google credentials. **You must be signed in with a Google account to be able to run notebooks in Google Colab.**
+2. If you are not already signed into your Google account, click on ***Sign In*** in the upper-right and sign in with your Google credentials. **You must be signed in with a Google account to be able to run notebooks in Google Colab.**
-3. **Optional:** If you want to retain any changes you make to this notebook, you should save a copy of the notebook to your Google Drive.
-This can be done by clicking the ***Copy to Drive*** button or selecting ***File > Save a copy in Drive***.
-The notebook will be saved to the `Colab Notebooks` folder in your Google Drive.
-Once the saved copy pops up, close the original file and use the copy for the rest of the workshop.
+3. **Optional:** To retain any changes you make to this notebook, save a copy of the notebook to your Google Drive by clicking the ***Copy to Drive*** button or selecting ***File > Save a copy in Drive***.
+This will save the notebook to the `Colab Notebooks` directory in your Google Drive.
+Once the saved copy pops up, close the original notebook and use the copy going forward.
 Feel free to rename the copy if desired.
-Any changes you make to your personal copy will automatically be saved.
+Any changes made to your personal copy will be automatically saved.

 *You might also see a message warning you that this notebook was not authored by Google and hence might contain malicious code.
 You can trust Data Lab notebooks, so click __Run Anyway__.
 But when running other third-party notebooks, you should review the code beforehand.*